TheBubbleworks/AdapterBits/circuitpython/README.md

 # Install Circuit Python

-From the root of the repository run `./circuitpython/install/setup.sh` to download circuitpython dependacies.
+From the root of the repository run `./circuitpython/install/setup.sh` to download circuitpython dependancies.

 Then depending on the target board, run either the NanoBit or PicoBit library install: